alk05/routing-comparison-nwm-nextgen-troute/README.md

 # Streamflow Routing Comparison: NWM, NextGen Routing-Only Datastream, and Locally-Executed T-Route
-This is a documentation of getting t-route outputs to match the National Water Model, while also comparing it to next-gen routing-only datastream and USGS gage outputs (in the hopes of eventually improving the routing-only outputs to be better than the NWM).
+This repository documents the process to align standalone t-route simulations with the National Water Model.
+A comparison is made between the outputs from the NWM, NextGen Routing-Only Datastream, and a standalone local execution of T-Route forced with NWM.
+All outputs are validated against observed USGS gage data, with the ultimate goal of making adjustments that allow the NextGen Routing-Only Datastream to outperform the NWM.

 ## Table of Contents
 - [Installation](#install)